Good Tips on Caring for your New Puppy

 Bringing home a new puppy is truly one of life’s joys.
 Thoughtful pre-puppy preparations and a well-planned first 24 hours can give your fuzzy bundle of promise a head start and make your dreams of the perfect family dog come true.
 Here’s some tips on managing your new puppy:

 - Spay or neuter your dog.
-This reduces the chances of cancer of the reproductive organs, solves many behavioral issues that devlop, and it’s recommended to pet owners who do not plan on breeding their pets.
-Spaying or neutering will decreased your pet’s metabolism so you’ll feed on the low-end of your pet food’s recommendations.
+This reduces the chances of cancer of the reproductive organs, solves many behavioral issues that develop, and it’s recommended to pet owners who do not plan on breeding their pets.
+Spaying or neutering will decrease your pet’s metabolism, so you’ll feed on the low end of your pet food’s recommendations.

 - Provide your dog a collar with ID tags and discuss applying a HomeAgain microchip to your pet.
 You can’t guarantee that your dog won’t ever get out of your house or yard, whether by accident, during a natural disaster, or by theft.
 His ID tags and microchip could be his only chance of returning home to you.
 We prefer to schedule this procedure during your pet’s spay or neuter procedure.

 - Take him to us for a complete physical.
-Puppies need vaccinations every 3-4 weeks until they’re 16 weeks of age starting at 6 weeks of age.
-Furthermore, puppies should be dewormed every two weeks from two weeks of age until 8 weeks of age.
+Puppies need vaccinations every 3-4 weeks until they’re 16 weeks of age, starting at six weeks.
+Furthermore, puppies should be dewormed every two weeks from two weeks of age until eight weeks of age.

 - Housebreaking can be a time-consuming process.
 A puppy should be taken outside every two hours, up to six times a day, particularly after meals.
 Crate training or limited roaming access in a small, gated area works well, as puppies usually don’t soil where they sleep.
-Look for signs, such as circling, that your puppy has to go.
+Look for signs like circling that your puppy has to go.
 Don’t punish him for soiling after the fact.
-If you don’t catch him in the act then he won’t understand why you are correcting him five minutes or more after an incident.
+If you don’t catch him in the act, then he won’t understand why you are correcting him five minutes or more after an incident.
 Consistency is key in whatever housebreaking method you choose.

 - Puppy proofing is very similar to baby proofing—keep your puppy away from anything that could potentially hurt him.
 Purchase electrical cord protectors from your local hardware store.
 Remove poisonous plants and toxins.
 Puppies love to chew, so it’s important to redirect them to their safe chew toys, such Kongs, that won’t fragment and possibly lead to choking.
 Never leave young children unattended with your puppy, and teach them to touch him gently.

-- Taking your puppy new places is a great experience for both of you, as is car safety.
-Puppies like to explore, which is distracting while you are driving.
+- Taking your puppy to new places is a great experience for both of you, as is car safety.
+Puppies like to explore, which is distracting while driving.
 Put your pet in a crate or secure him with a dog seat belt harness.
-Also available are car seats and boosters that are used in conjunction with a dog seat belt.
+Also available are car seats and boosters used in conjunction with a dog seat belt.
 These products will also keep your dog from being ejected in case of an accident or from jumping out of your vehicle.